hashmap-kz/pgrwl/README.md

 In contrast, streaming WAL archiving-when used with replication slots and the `synchronous_standby_names` parameter-ensures that the system can be restored to the latest committed transaction.
 This approach provides true zero data loss (**RPO=0**), making it ideal for high-durability requirements.

+## Contributing

+Contributions are welcomed and greatly appreciated.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

 ---